 This feature is only open to projects on our professional plan.
 To learn more about our professional plan, see here.

-A pull request represents the (current) diff between a specific branch and the master branch, so the change can be reviewed and approved by another team member.
+A pull request (PR) represents the (current) difference between a source branch and the target branch, so the change can be reviewed and approved by an authorized reviewer.
 Like in Github, the PR itself does not hold any state, and no changes/conflict resolutions can be performed as part of the PR itself.
-For this reason it is important to resolve conflicts before submitting the PR.
+For this reason, it is important to resolve conflicts before submitting the PR.

-The best practice for updating tests in the master branch is:
+The best practice for updating tests in the target branch is:

-Create a branch X → make the required changes → merge the master branch to your branch X (to resolve conflicts) → issue a Pull Request.
+Create a source branch → make the required changes → merge the target branch to your source branch (to resolve conflicts) → issue a Pull Request.

-To resolve conflicts before submitting the PR, pull from master to your branch, perform the changes on the branch, and then submit the pull request as instructed below.
-As part of the conflict resolution, you can view the comparison between the source and the target for a test.
+To resolve conflicts before submitting the PR, pull from target to your source branch, perform the changes on the branch, and then submit the pull request as instructed below.
+As part of the conflict resolution, you can view the comparison between the source and the target branches.
 The comparison will show you the current state of the merge for this test in read-only mode.

 To create a pull request:

-The Open Pull Request dialog is displayed showing the tests and folders that would be merged into the master branch if approved.
+The Open Pull Request dialog is displayed showing the tests and folders that would be merged into the target branch if approved.

-- Enter a name for the Pull Request and click Submit.
+Enter a Title and Comment for the pull request and click Submit.

-The reviewers will be notified via email there is a new PR with a direct link to the PR itself.
-Alternatively, reviewers can go directly to the PR list, and select the relevant PR from the list.
+Reviewers are notified via email when there is a new PR with a direct link to the PR itself.
+Reviewers can also go directly to the PR list, and select the relevant PR from the list.
 When viewing the list, reviewers can click on the comments icon of a PR to view the comments history.

 To view all PRs for the project:

-- Name - the name of the PR, who opened it, and when
+- Details - the name of the PR, who created it, and when.

 - Status - the following statuses can be displayed:

-- Review required - the PR was submitted but have not been reviewed yet
+- Review required - the PR was submitted but has not been reviewed yet.

-- Changes required - the reviewer asked for changes
+- Changes requested - the reviewer asked for changes.

-- Approved - the PR was approved, it is possible to merge to master
+- Approved - the PR was approved.
+It is possible to merge to target.

 - Decide whether to approve the PR or ask for changes.